How to Fix Moisture Plus steam on Miele H6780BP (Wall Oven)

 How Much Does This Repair Cost?

-DIY replacement parts for the Moisture Plus steam system on a Miele H6780BP typically run $20–$120, depending on the component needed.
-A professional appliance technician will usually charge $150–$300 for a service call, including labor.
+DIY replacement parts for the Moisture Plus steam system on a Miele H6780BP usually range from $20–$120, depending on what you need.
+A professional appliance technician typically charges $150–$300 for a service call, including labor.
 Tackling this repair yourself can save you $100–$250 or more.

 Frequently Asked Questions